Veer: How it works

 This unblocked defender is being Read by the QB.
-The defender is being forced to choose between tackling the dive back or the quarterback.
-The dive back explodes forward, puts his arms around the ball that is being extended, but does not take it.
-The quarterback, in his open stance, is reading the man being veered, in order to decide whether to "pull" the ball from the dive back and go through the hole, or to give the dive back the ball and have him go through the hole.
+The defender is forced to choose between tackling the dive back or the quarterback.
+The dive back explodes forward and puts his arms around the ball that is being extended but does not take it.
+The quarterback, in his open stance, is reading the man being veered, to decide whether to "pull" the ball from the dive back and go through the hole, or to give the dive back the ball and have him go through the hole.
 This is where the name of the offense, the veer, comes from.
 This is just one part of the four-part option.
 If the quarterback keeps the ball, he attempts to cut up the field with the opposite side halfback, who has been running right towards the dive back's original position.
-He is the pitch man.
+He is the pitchman.

 He attempts to maintain proper pitch relation to the quarterback, technically a few yards outside the quarterback and moving laterally so that the quarterback may pitch the ball as he goes down the field.
 This entire action takes no longer than a few seconds.

 The fourth player in the split-veer would be a wide receiver or tight end.
 His job, depending on the formation, would be to block the force player who is responsible for the flat on the side being attacked.
 The offense relies on the quarterback making the proper reads, turning up the field (if he decides to keep the ball) and gaining yardage.
-The dive back must remember to not take the football from the quarterback, rather the quarterback must give it to him.
-The pitch man must maintain proper spacing from the quarterback to ensure that the quarterback can make an effective pitch that can ensure more yardage.
+The dive back must remember not to take the football from the quarterback, rather the quarterback must give it to him.
+The pitchman must maintain proper spacing from the quarterback to ensure that the quarterback can make an effective pitch that can ensure more yardage.